Preparing for your expedition is essential to have a safe, successful and enjoyable time (and also pass!).

-You can read chapters from the RGS Expedition Handbook on this page by clicking on the heading links below.
+You can read sections from the RGS Expedition Handbook by clicking on the heading links below.

 Download expedition final instructions here…